theRoughCode/aws-opentelemetry-collector/docs/developers/emf-demo.md

 **ECS Fargate**
 Notice that in the task definition templates we provided, you have to fill ```{{aocImage}}``` with the aoc docker image you created.
 Replace ```{{region}}``` with the region your want to send the data to.
 Fill ```{{ecsTaskRoleArn}}``` and ```{{ecsExecutionRoleArn}}``` with the IAM role(```ECS-AWSObservability```) you created above.
-You can find ECS Fargate AOC [Installing template](https://github.com/wyTrivail/aocintegtest/blob/master/src/main/resources/templates/ecs/aoc-sidecar-fargate.mustache).
+You can find ECS Fargate AOC [Installing template](https://github.com/mxiamxia/aws-opentelemetry-collector/blob/master/examples/ecs/ecs-fargate-sidecar.json).

 **ECS EC2**
 Another example is installing AOC on ECS EC2 instance as sidecar to send telemetry data.
-You can find ECS EC2 AOC [Installing template](https://github.com/wyTrivail/aocintegtest/blob/master/src/main/resources/templates/ecs/aoc-sidecar-fargate.mustache).
+You can find ECS EC2 AOC [Installing template](https://github.com/mxiamxia/aws-opentelemetry-collector/blob/master/examples/ecs/ecs-ec2-sidecar.json).

+#### Install AOC on Amazon EKS as sidecar
+[todo]